rubin-khadka/STM32_BareMetal_BlinkLed_STM32cubeIDE/README.md

 ## Project Overview

-This project demonstrates **complete bare-metal programming** on the STM32F103C8 "Blue Pill" without using HAL, LL, or CubeMX.
+This project is to learn and demonstrate **complete bare-metal programming** on the STM32F103C8 "Blue Pill" without using HAL, LL, or CubeMX.
 It configures the system clock to **72MHz** from the **8MHz HSE crystal and PLL** and blinks the onboard LED on PC13.

 ## Features